 CARE AND HOPE AT MORRIS PLAINS

-The CHAMP (Care and Hope At Morris Plains) Program provides residential treatment services for the chronically mentally ill and the MICA (mentally ill chemical abuser) populations.
-It is a joint venture between Bergen County based CBHCare and Morris County based Community Hope.
+The CHAMP (Care and Hope at Morris Plains) Program provides residential treatment services for the chronically mentally ill and the MICA (Mentally Ill Chemical Abuser) populations.

 - Assists mentally ill consumers in their transition from hospitalization back into the community

-- Provides up to 24 hours of daily supervision in order for the consumer to remain stable in the community
+- Provides up to 24 hours dailin supervision in order for the consumer to remain stable in the community.

 - A+ Level – 24 / 7 support and supervision